SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   Each transform resets and clears only its active padded geometry, so no transform creates an allocation.
   Allocation tracking over all eight minimum- and maximum-quantizer frames proves exactly one coefficient scratch allocation per frame and exactly-once return after decoder disposal.
-- [x] Palette index maps use two allocator-backed 128x128 decoder-session scratch buffers, one for luma and one for chroma.
-Each parsed superblock is reconstructed before either buffer is reused, and each block clears only its transient `Buffer2DRegion` view after prediction.
-The fixed 32 KiB session cost replaces the former two full-frame maps without copies or per-block allocations.
-A 1 KiB constrained allocator splits both buffers across memory groups.
-The four-case palette set passes on net10.0 and net11.0 with exact native and presentation output, truncated-entropy rejection, and balanced exactly-once disposal.
+- [x] Palette index maps use one allocator-backed 32 KiB decoder-session owner with non-owning 128x128 luma and chroma views.
+Each parsed superblock is reconstructed before either view is reused, and each block clears only its transient `Buffer2DRegion` after prediction.
+The fixed session cost replaces the former full-frame maps without copies, fragmented memory groups, constructor rollback, or per-block allocations.
+  The one-rent ownership regression and native palette reconstruction pass on net11.0, the complete HEIF/AV1 namespace passes 8,808 of 8,808 direct VSTest cases in Release, and the four-case palette set passes with exact native and presentation output, truncated-entropy rejection, and balanced exactly-once disposal.
 - [x] `Av1BlockModeInfo` is value storage, removing the managed object allocation formerly created for every decoded coding block.
 Explicit `ModeInfoIndex` values preserve libaom's mode-info identity semantics at